Gemini-Commerce/mailchimp-marketing-go/docs/ListsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostListsIdInterestCategoriesIdInterests**
-> Interest PostListsIdInterestCategoriesIdInterests(ctx, listId, interestCategoryId, body)
+> Interest1 PostListsIdInterestCategoriesIdInterests(ctx, body, listId, interestCategoryId)
 Add interest in category

 Create a new interest or 'group name' for a specific category.